parabirb/Tsuyu/README.md

 3. In another folder, download the Tsuyu WebUI repository (`git clone git@github.com:parabirb/Tsuyu-WebUI.git`).
 4. Run `npm install`, then `npm build` in the Tsuyu WebUI repository.
 5. Move the `build` folder in the Tsuyu WebUI repository to the Tsuyu repository.
 6. **If you are not on Mac and want to use CUDA, you will need to download the relevant binary for your OS.
-If you're on Mac or do not have a NVIDIA GPU, you can skip this step.** To do this, create a new folder outside of either repository, and run `npm i node-llama-cpp`.
-Then, run `npx --no node-llama-cpp download --cuda`.
-Delete the `node-llama-cpp` directory in the Tsuyu repository's `node_modules`, then move the `node-llama-cpp` from your new folder's `node_modules` into the Tsuyu repository's `node_modules`.
+If you're on Mac or do not have a NVIDIA GPU, you can skip this step.** To do this, simply run `npx --no node-llama-cpp download --cuda` in the Tsuyu repository.
 7. Create a `models` folder inside the Tsuyu repository, then download your preferred LLM in GGUF format and move it into the folder.
 We recommend [gpt4all-falcon-newbpe-q4_0.gguf](https://gpt4all.io/models/gguf/gpt4all-falcon-newbpe-q4_0.gguf).
 8. Write your config file to `config.json`.
 An example is provided in `config.example.json`.
-Note that the `embeddingLlamaConfig` is not required if you are not using long-term memory (set by the `memory` key).
 Using long-term memory may cause generations to take longer.
 9. You're ready to run Tsuyu!
 Just do `node .` and you should be ready.
 As Tsuyu is an officially supported port of Ame, you can join the [Discord server](https://discord.gg/y9H8NWDxeC) if you have any questions or need help.

 ## Tsuyu API Endpoints